OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-09.md

 ## 1 Chronicles 9:10

-> From the priests: Jedaiah, Jehoiarib, Jachin,
+> Among the priests were Jedaiah, Jehoiarib, and Jachin,

 ---